Miley Cyrus, George Clooney and Other Stars Join March for Our Lives Protests

 The Clooneys attended that rally, as did singer Halsey, who was photographed with Miranda.
 George, Oprah Winfrey, Steven Spielberg and producer Jeffrey Katzenberg have donated $2 million to the March for Our Lives movement, Reuters reported.

-Cyrus, Lovato, Andra Day, Common, Hamilton creator Lin-Manuel Miranda and Dear Evan Hansen star Ben Platt performed at the Washington protest.
+Cyrus, Lovato, Ariana Grande, Andra Day, Common, Hamilton creator Lin-Manuel Miranda and Dear Evan Hansen star Ben Platt performed at the Washington protest.

 "Hello everyone, thank you so much for having me and I'm so excited to be here with all of you sharing our voices so we can be heard together," Lovato told the crowd.